Ferris, Texas: 2020 census

-Per the 2020 United States census, there were 2,788 people, 956 households, and 803 families residing in the city.
+2010 census

 In 2010, Ferris had a population of 2,436.
 The racial and ethnic composition of the population in 2010 was 42.7% non-Hispanic white, 17.5% non-Hispanic black, 1% Hispanic black, 0.3% Native American, 0.2% Asian, 1.8% from two or more races and 38.4% Hispanic or Latino.
-At the 2020 census, its racial and ethnic composition was 32.64% non-Hispanic white, 16.93% Black or African American, 0.07% Native American, 0.43% Asian, 0.04% Pacific Islander, 0.18% some other race, 2.55% multiracial, and 47.17% Hispanic or Latino of any race.

 Education

 Pupils in Ferris are served by the Ferris Independent School District.

 Some areas in Dallas County not within the Ferris city limits but with Ferris addresses are served by the Dallas Independent School District.
 The areas were served by the Wilmer-Hutchins Independent School District until it closed during the 2005–2006 school year.

 The designated community college for Ellis County is Navarro College.
 The designated community college for Dallas County is Dallas College (formerly Dallas County Community College District or DCCCD).